Struct ResolverOpts

 Cache size is in number of records (some records can be large)

-Check /ect/hosts file before dns requery (only works for unix like OS)
+Check /etc/hosts file before dns requery (only works for unix like OS)

 §positive_min_ttl: Option<Duration>